 Table 3 .
 Bluestore 8Gb Cache vs. 4Gb Cache .
 Block Size 4Kb

-With this test, we wanted to answer a simple question “Does Intel Optane P4800x, when used as BlueStore metadata device, provides value for money ?”
+With this test, we wanted to answer a simple question “Does Intel Optane P4800x, when used as BlueStore metadata device, improve the performance?”

 To answer this, a similar test was executed twice.
 In round-1 BlueStore metadata (rocksdb and WAL) partitions were co-located with the BlueStore data partition on the same device (p4500).
 And round-2 included BlueStore metadata (rocksdb and WAL) were configured on Intel Optane P4800x device with BlueStore data partition on P4500

 Graph-6 shows the IOPS, average latency and P99% for 8KB block tests across random read, write and read-write pattern.
-As highlighted in the graph, using Intel Optane P4800x helps in improved IOPS and significantly better P99 tail latency especially in random write workloads.
-As such, using Intel Optane P4800x as BlueStore metadata, we have seen a 50% increase in IOPS and 50% lower P99 tail latency over NVMe based co-located BlueStore metadata partitions.
+As highlighted in the graph, using Intel Optane P4800x helps to slightly improve IOPS and significantly better P99 tail latency in random write workloads.

 Achieving predictable performance is critical for production database and as a fact database workloads are super sensitive to tail latencies.
 Using the P4800x Intel Optane drive during the tests we have observed minimal variations in the 99th percentile latency it’s not only that we have observed lower P99% latency but we have achieved predictable and consistent tail latency results, which is of utmost importance to database workloads.